kdoore/CS2335-Gitbook/project-3/spawner-with-unityevent.md

         float rand = Random.value;
         GameObject item;
         PickUp spawnedItem;

-        if (rand < chanceToSpawnBad && prefabsBad.Count > 0)
+        //make sure there are some items to spawn if (rand < chanceToSpawnBad && prefabsBad.Count > 0)
         {
             int randIndex = Random.Range(0, prefabsBad.Count);
             item = Instantiate(prefabsBad[randIndex], position, transform.rotation);

-            spawnedItem = item.GetComponent<PickUp>();
+            //register as a listener for the OnDied event spawnedItem = item.GetComponent<PickUp>();
             spawnedItem.onDied.AddListener(SpawnNewOne);
         }
-        else if (prefabsGood.Count > 0)
-        { //pick a good item from the array using random index int randIndex = Random.Range(0, prefabsGood.Count);
+        else if (prefabsGood.Count > 0) //make sure there are some items to spawn { //pick a good item from the array using random index int randIndex = Random.Range(0, prefabsGood.Count);
             item = Instantiate(prefabsGood[randIndex], position, transform.rotation);

-            spawnedItem = item.GetComponent<PickUp>();
+            //register as a listener for the OnDied event spawnedItem = item.GetComponent<PickUp>();
             spawnedItem.onDied.AddListener(SpawnNewOne);
         }
-        //get the PickUp component so we can
-        //register as a listener for the OnDied event
-        //for the Spawned object

      }

     public void SpawnNewOne()